What are rocotillo peppers?

-Yes.
+There is confusion surrounding the rocotillo.
 It begins with the fact that there are two different hot pepper varieties that share the same name.
 There’s a Capsicum baccatum variety that originates from Peru and a Capsicum chinense variety of unknown descent.
 Yet, the two different varieties look nearly identical and are very similar in overall heat.

 We’ll stick to describing the Capsicum baccatum variety here, especially since both varieties really share a lot of the same characteristics.

-What does a rocatillo pepper look like and taste like?
+What does a rocatillo pepper taste like?

-The shape is very similar to the popular habanero pepper or maybe even more so to the Caribbean Scotch bonnet pepper, sort of like a Tam o’Shanter hat.
+The shape is very similar to the habanero pepper or maybe even more so to the Caribbean scotch bonnet, sort of like a Tam o’Shanter hat.
 It appears slightly squished with a bulging center.
 While young, these chilies appear yellow or green in color, but they ripen into many different hues, particularly orange, brown, and red.

 These are very popular peppers in the Caribbean, especially Puerto Rico.
 In fact, some people call them Puerto Rico peppers because of how often they’re used there.
 They are used a lot in popular Puerto Rican meals, and they are a staple for jerk meat dishes (like jerk chicken or jerk pork).